axgonz/azure-nextflow/README.md

 ## Set up

-The following uses the provided GitHub workflows or DevOps pipelines to build and deploy the sample.
+The following uses the provided GitHub workflows to build and deploy the sample.
 See Annex below for manual set up instructions.

 ### Deploy using GitHub